Ever felt like you’re on the verge of the ultimate virtual reality gaming experience, but something’s just not quite right?

 Closing unnecessary background programs can free up system resources and enhance your VR gaming experience.

-To close background programs, open Task Manager and select the programs you want to close, then hit the “End Task” button.
+To close background programs, open Task Manager, select the programs you want to close, and then hit the “End Task” button.

 Review the programs’ settings that start up automatically with your computer and disable any non-essential ones.